jadeforrest/blog/content/pages/1--about/index.md

 <br />

 <p style="font-size: 12px;color:grey;" size="small">† I can help with a lot of other problems too.
-But people need to pattern-match you.
+But people need to pattern-match you to a few things.
 See below for a longer list.</p>

 ## Hello

 My name is Jade Rubick.
 I build thriving engineering organizations.
 My specialty is humane, results-focused organizations.

 I also like to share what I've learned.
-So I write blog posts on this site, and write newsletter based courses on engineering leadership.
+So I write blog posts and have a newsletter course for beginning managers.
+Most of my blog posts are a part of Engineering Leadership Weekly: [sign up](/courses/), and you'll receive one a week, for a little over a year.

 [Contact me](/contact) if you'd like to discuss how I might be able to help your organization.
 You can see my background, companies I've worked with, and what people say about working with me on [LinkedIn](https://www.linkedin.com/in/jaderubick/).